HerbCaudill/react-redux-worker/README.md

 ![diagram](./img/react-redux-worker.svg)

-The proxy communicates with the store in the worker using the [Comlink](https://github.com/GoogleChromeLabs/comlink) library, built by the Google Chrome team.
+The proxy then handles messaging back and forth with the store in the worker using the [Comlink](https://github.com/GoogleChromeLabs/comlink) library, built by the Google Chrome team.

 ### Running the demo